sinhong2011/discover-sports-hk/docs/package-integration-guide.md

 # Package Integration Guide

-This document provides setup examples and usage patterns for the integrated packages in the LCSD Facilities Checker app.
+This document provides setup examples and usage patterns for the integrated packages in the App Name app.

 ## 📦 Installed Packages